norcams/iaas/docs/team/testing/persistence.rst

 Resize instance to another flavor within the same aggregate with volumes attached

 Note!
 Changing volume type (re-type) while attached is not allowed.
-An error message will be shown (2026-02-10 test01)
+An error message will be shown (2026-02-10 test01) Note!
+Re-type of a volume is not allowed if the volume has snapshot(s) (2026-03-03 prod)

 Change volume type (re-type) while attached / unattached: